-Unless otherwise noted, the information contained in this prospectus assumes (i) that the underwriters' overallotment option is not exercised and (ii) a public offering price of \$14.55 per share, the highest reported sales price for our common stock on the NASDAQ Capital Market on September 21, 2011.
+Unless otherwise noted, the information contained in this prospectus assumes (i) that the underwriters' overallotment option is not exercised and (ii) a public offering price of \$14.77 per share.

 On April 28, 2011, we priced our initial public offering of 3,335,000 shares of our common stock at the offering price of \$15.00 per share.
 The initial public offering closed on May 3, 2011, resulting in net proceeds to GSV Capital Corp. of approximately \$46.5 million.
 Our shares are currently listed on the NASDAQ Capital Market under the symbol "GSVC."